 Check out our transfer partner guides for popular issuers to investigate your options.

 Booking via a credit card travel portal

-Booking through a travel portal is a bit more direct.
-To do this, you log into your credit card account and book your flight or lodging directly through the issuer — no moving points.
+Booking through a credit card travel portal is a bit more direct.
+To do so, you log into your credit card account and book your flight or lodging directly through the issuer — no transferring points required.

 Another perk of booking travel via a credit card travel portal is that you can use your points for hotels that aren’t credit card transfer partners or even part of the points program.
-This offers more flexibility for travelers visiting more rural or obscure destinations that may not have big hotel programs/brands.
+This offers more flexibility for travelers visiting more rural or obscure destinations that may not have big hotel programs or brands.

 With the high price of rental cars, it may also make sense to use points and miles for car rentals, which can significantly reduce the price of your trip.
 Remember, though, you’ll still have to pay for gas.

 Work PTO to your advantage to travel affordably